begaborn/simple_cache/README.md

 ```

 # Principle
-Let's say There are the following two models.
+Let's say there are the following two models.
 ```ruby:user.rb
 class User < ApplicationRecord has_many :players